berrybeat/Neo4j.Berries.OGM/README.md

 * Neo4j.Password: The password for your database
 * Neo4j.Database: This is optional.
 If not passed, it will connect to the default database.
 If passed, it will connect to the passed database.

+## Contributing

+We welcome community enhancements and bug fixed.
+If you want to contribute to this repository please check [How to contribute](./.github/CONTRIBUTING.md) for more information

 ## Resources

 For more information about the library check [Getting Started](#)